enoch26/Gorkha/README.md

 ---
 ## R code

-- `compiler.R`: compiles and processes various geospatial datasets into a unified format for analysis.
+- `compiler.R`: compiles and processes various geospatial datasets into a unified format for analysis and INLA spatial modelling.
 - `tile_ldsize.R`: Plots the landslide inventory with PGA contour lines and histogram for landslides.
 - `mchi.R`: Plots the normalised channel steepness index (ksn) and channel profile analysis.
 - `pred_zm.R`: Plots the posterior susceptibility map zoom-out.